FDio/csit/docs/report/dpdk_performance_tests/packet_throughput_graphs/index.rst

 samples fall between them, then no whiskers are plotted.
 If all samples have the same value, only a horizontal line is plotted.

-*Title of each graph* is a regex (regular expression) matching all throughput test cases plotted on this graph, *X-axis labels* are indices of individual test suites executed by
-FD.io test executor dpdk performance jobs that created result output files used as data sources for the graph, *Y-axis labels* are measured Packets Per Second [pps] values, and the *Graph legend* lists the plotted test suites and their indices.
+*Title of each graph* describes the packet path, testbed topology, processor architecture, packet size, number of cores and threads used by workers and DUT configuration, *X-axis labels* are indices by individual test suites executed by FD.io test executor dpdk performance jobs that created result output files used as data sources for the graph, *Y-axis labels* are measured Packets Per Second [pps] values, and the *Graph legend* lists the plotted test suites and their indices.